hphelion/documentation/commercial/GA1/commerical.flexible-control-pane-overview.md

 </script>

-# HP Helion OpenStack&#174; Flexible Control Plane
+# HP Helion OpenStack&#174; Flexible Control Plane Overview
 The HP Helion OpenStack Flexible Control Plane introduces the capacity to deploy the control plane in a virtual environment in addition to the current bare-metal physical deployment.
 This new configuration reduces the control plane footprint to just three servers from the current seven to ten servers.

 This topic covers: